 The Committee conducts in depth reviews/policy development as set out in its work programme.

-The Committee also considers as part of its routine work:
+The Committee considers, as part of its routine work:

-- Items referred from the "Members' Update" at the request of a member
+- Items referred from "Members Update" at the request of a Member

 - Performance Management